Skip to content

 Step 4: Add RapiseLauncher Task

-Then you may use Assistant to configure the task.
+Then you may use the Assistant to configure the task.

 vstest_rl_pipeline_create_5_showassistant.png